The Bridge School – A Rich History and Promising Future

 Funding from a generous donor made it possible for professionals from the Bridge to work with two local school districts, Oakland and Berkeley, to establish programs incorporating the principles and organizational structure of The Bridge School.
 The Technology for Augmentative Communication and Learning Enhancement (T.A.C.L.E.) program in Oakland and Project REACH (Resources for Education and Augmentative Communication enHancement) in Berkeley were collaborative programs designed to help school staff more effectively apply augmentative communication and assistive technology as well as develop educational strategies for students.
 The T.A.C.L.E.
 Program has continued to grow and now supports children with severe speech and physical impairments from kindergarten through 12th grade.

 Bridging research, best practice and families was the theme of the first AAC By the Bay conference in 2005.
 This conference brought professionals from throughout the United States, Mexico and Europe together to share information on assessment, literacy, transition and families.
+The tradition of inviting nationally and internationally recognized leaders in specialized areas that address the educational and communication needs of children with severe physical impairments and complex communication needs has provided critical information to professionals and parents throughout the world.
 A partnership with Cisco has made it possible to reach across the globe with a live web-cast of conference.
+Foreign countries that have participated in the AAC By the Bay include Mexico, Argentina, Canada, Brazil, Ireland, Poland, Romania, China, Thailand, Puerto Rico, Russia, Singapore, India, South Korea, and Australia.

 This Bridge School program was established to provide opportunities for a diverse group of adults with unique abilities to come together in social, educational and recreational activities to share experiences and ideas, collaborate to plan meaningful events, and develop ways to raise awareness of individuals who use Augmentative and Alternative Communication (AAC).